onurtaskirancom/daruka-theme/README.md

 ---

-## 🆕 What's New in Version 1.1.0
+## 🆕 What's New in Version 1.1.1

+- **Added Support for TypeScript:** Enhanced syntax highlighting for TypeScript-specific features like interfaces, types, generics, and more.
+- **Previous Version 1.1.0 Updates:**
-- **Added Support for PHP:** Syntax highlighting for PHP-specific tags and variables.
+  - Added Support for PHP: Syntax highlighting for PHP-specific tags and variables.
-- **Enhanced C# and Python Support:** Improved readability for classes, variables, and functions.
+  - Enhanced C# and Python Support: Improved readability for classes, variables, and functions.
-- **Core Colors Refined:** Focused on `#C4B9FE`, `#CE78B0`, and `#82AAFF` as the primary colors.
+  - Core Colors Refined: Focused on `#C4B9FE`, `#CE78B0`, and `#82AAFF` as the primary colors.

 ---

-## 💡 Designed for React & JavaScript
+## 💡 Designed for React, JavaScript & TypeScript

-Daruka Theme was originally created with **React** and **JavaScript** developers in mind.
+Daruka Theme was originally created with **React** and **JavaScript** developers in mind, and now features full **TypeScript** support.
 It features:

-- Clear and vibrant highlighting for JSX and modern ES6+ syntax.
+- Clear and vibrant highlighting for JSX/TSX and modern ES6+/TypeScript syntax.
 - Smooth distinction between components, props, and hooks.
+- Enhanced visualization of TypeScript interfaces, types, and generics.
-- Optimized visibility for debugging and navigating complex React codebases.
+- Optimized visibility for debugging and navigating complex React and TypeScript codebases.

 ---